Seneca-ICTOER/OPS102/docs/07-bash/14-loop.md

 done
 ~~~

-(It\'s also possible to generate the `LIST` in other ways \-- for
-example, from the output of another command, captured with `$( )` )
+(It's also possible to generate the `LIST` in other ways -- for example, from the output of another command, captured with `$( )` )

-## The \"C-style\" for loop: for (( ; ; ))
+## The "C-style" for loop: for (( ; ; ))

-This loop is very similar to the \"for\" loop available in the C
-language.
-The C parenthesis are changed to bash double-parenthesis, to
-invoke the bash arithmetic syntax, and the curly-braces `{ }` used in C
-are replaced by the bash *do* and *done* keywords.
-The three arguments
-in the double-parenthesis are the initial condition (variable
+This loop is very similar to the \"for\" loop available in the C language.
+The C parenthesis are changed to bash double-parenthesis, to invoke the bash arithmetic syntax, and the curly-braces `{ }` used in C are replaced by the bash *do* and *done* keywords.
+The three arguments in the double-parenthesis are the initial condition (variable
-initialization), the control condition (an expression that, while true,
-causes the loop to continue), and the increment/decrement (an expression
-which is executed at the end of each loop, which typically increments or
-decrements a counter).
+initialization), the control condition (an expression that, while true, causes the loop to continue), and the increment/decrement (an expression which is executed at the end of each loop, which typically increments or decrements a counter).

 For example, this loop counts from 1 to 10: